plantain-00/no-unused-export/README.md

 Ignore checking modules provided by runtime(eg, `fs` module in nodejs program, `vscode` module in vscode plugin program) or only providing types(eg, `estree`), they shouldn't be in `dependencies` or `peerDependencies`

-nodejs modules are ignored by default
+nodejs builtin modules are ignored by default

 ### `--need-module tslib`